Wilbster/GitHub-Instructions/docs/index.md

-We would like to express our appreciation for utilizing our GitHub User Documentation Guide
+We would like to express our appreciation for utilizing our GitHub User Documentation Guide.